The seaside resort of Weymouth, was, according to Jane Austen:

 What really passed between Jane Fairfax and Frank Churchill at Weymouth in “Emma”?
 In Aiken’s world, Jane Fairfax proves a wily character, unwilling to remain within the tame confines in which “Emma” places her.
 In Weymouth, we learn Matt Dixon is indeed in love with Jane, and she with him.

-Her acceptance of Frank is slow in coming —and the great achievement of the book is not to let the lovers find each other, but to have Jane and Emma learn they should have been friends.
+Jane’s acceptance of Frank is slow in coming —and the great achievement of the book is not to let the lovers find each other, but to have Jane and Emma learn they should have been friends.

-The two young women are rational and thoughtful creatures, even with the odd romantic yearning or opportunity, and could well have been friends if they had not been set up in competition with each other by the confines and expectations of their society.
+The two young women are rational and thoughtful creatures, even with the odd romantic yearning or susceptibility, and could well have been friends if they had not been set up in competition with each other by the confines and expectations of their society.

 However there is a very nice touch at the end of Emma where Austen offers her heroine at least one excursion away from her rather claustrophobic village of Highbury:

 Emma and Mr. Knightley… had determined that their marriage ought to be concluded while John and Isabella were still at Hartfield, to allow them the fortnight’s absence in a tour to the seaside…

 Jane Austen loved the seaside, much has been written about her love of bathing and enjoyment of the healing properties of the sea air, and perhaps also the sense of freedom it offered?
 One of the most touching pictures of her, drawn by Cassandra shows her sitting looking out to sea, but her thoughts, like her face, are hidden.

 ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~